 - If you reschedule your appointment more then twice, you will be required to put down a new deposit for your third reschedule.

-- If you completely change your design without any warning morning of your appointment, your appointment most likely will be subject to reschedule.
+- If you completely change your design, or request a major re-haul of your design the morning of your appointment, your appointment most likely will be subject to reschedule.

 - If you show up sick, drunk, high, or disrespectful to any of the staff, you will forfeit your deposit and need to reschedule.
-Keep in mind that if I can visibly tell you are inebriated, you probably shouldn’t be making any permanent decisions, and I refuse to take part.
+Keep in mind that if I can visibly tell you are inebriated, you probably shouldn’t be making any permanent decisions.

 CAN YOU FIX/COVER UP A TATTOO I ALREADY HAVE?

 I love doing cover-ups, and believe that getting a good cover up can really boost your self confidence and set you free from whatever the original unwanted tattoo bound you to.
 I am happy to work out a design that will mask what you already have, but I will not just slap any ol’ design over an older one.
-If I do not think the design will be technically sound for the purpose of the cover-up, I reserve the right to refuse service.
+If I do not think the design will be technically sound for the purpose of the cover-up, I will have to respectfully decline that particular project.